 Rather than allow a small shop tenant to vacate if an anchor leaves, a commercial landlord should consider alternative rent payments during the period the anchor space is “dark.”
 Alternative rents can be in the form of a reduction in the fixed rent or, alternatively, an arrangement whereby the small space tenant pays a particular percentage of its gross revenues.
 Include a requirement, however, that the tenant actually prove its revenues fall after the departure of the anchor.
 Once a small space tenant gets established, its business may not be as dependent upon the anchor as it initially thought.

 Condition the Small Space Tenant’s Rights

 The right of the small space tenant to modification of the terms of its lease should be dependent upon it being in good standing.
 As a landlord, you don’t want to make concessions to a tenant that is already in default.

-Milwaukee Real Estate and Business Attorneys
+Real Estate and Business Attorneys in Milwaukee

 Are you contemplating the development of real property?
 Are you a small space tenant in need of assistance in negotiating rental space?
 Are you currently involved in a dispute regarding the departure of an anchor tenant and your continuing obligations as a small space tenant?
 Any investment in real estate, whether as an owner-landlord or as a tenant, represents an important undertaking.
 Complex business and legal issues are involved.
 Skilled counsel is a key to success, particularly where there is disagreement between the various parties.
 The Milwaukee business litigation firm of Kerkman Wagner & Dunn has more than 50 years of combined legal experience representing property owners and business concerns in Wisconsin.
 Our firm has big firm talent and provides small firm attention.
 Call us at 414-278-7000 or complete our online contact form.« Previous PostNext Post »